 Make Lye Free Soap With This Tutorial

-Though I have no stance on the effect of lye one way or another, some prefer the lye free soap making process.
-Unfortunately, at the end of the day, there really is no such thing as truly LYE FREE soap.
-The soaps we use as our base, even in this soap-making recipe, would originally have been made using lye.
+The soaps we use as our base, even in one of these soap-making recipes, would originally have been made using lye or lye water.
 However, since many people don’t want to work with the potentially dangerous chemical process involved in processing lye, I decided to make this soap making tutorial a priority for the readers who have requested it.

-- 2 Regular size natural soap bars (which, yes, was originally made with lye, but which you no longer have to take precautions about when using because the process has been completed beforehand).
+Do note the natural soap bars were originally made with lye.
+But you no longer have to take precautions when using natural soap bars because the process has been completed beforehand.

 - Herbs and/or plants

 - Essential oils